ing-bank/lion/packages/localize/RATIONALE.md

 ### Fallbacks

+> Important: language-only locales are now deprecated, and cause a warning.
+This is because language only locales cause bugs with date and number formatting.
+It also makes writing locale based tooling harder and more cumbersome.
+Usage is highly discouraged.

 We decided to have a fallback mechanism in case a dialect (e.g. `nl-NL.js`) is not defined, but generic language (e.g. `nl.js`) is, because we wanted to support legacy applications which used [Polymer's AppLocalizeBehavior](https://polymer-library.polymer-project.org/3.0/docs/apps/localize) and could not instantly switch to using full dialects.

 We decided to have a fallback locale (`en-GB` by default):